dwaan/sagara/src/careers/backend-mobile-app-entry-level.md

 We welcome everyone who live outside Jakarta to apply for this position.
 But to save commute time when needed, we prefer candidate who live or will live nearby our office area.

-### Key Responsibilities
+### Responsibilities

-- Collaborate with frontend developers to build robust and efficient web applications.
+- Collaborate with mobile app developers to understand application requirements.
-- Develop, test, and maintain backend services, APIs, and databases.
-- Ensure code quality, security, and performance optimization.
-- Troubleshoot and resolve technical issues, ensuring seamless functionality.
+- Design and develop scalable and efficient backend solutions for mobile applications.
-- Work with version control systems and follow coding standards.
+- Work with databases, APIs, and third-party integrations to enhance mobile app functionality.
+- Collaborate with cross-functional teams to ensure seamless integration of backend services with mobile apps.
+- Participate in code reviews and contribute to the continuous improvement of development processes.
+- Stay updated on industry trends and best practices in mobile backend development.

 ### Qualifications

-- Bachelor's degree in computer science or related field (or relevant coursework/certifications).
+- Bachelor's degree in Computer Science, Software Engineering, or a related field (or equivalent experience).
-- Proficiency in one or more backend programming languages (e.g. PHP, Node.js).
+- Understanding of backend technologies such as Node.js, Python, or Java.
+- Familiarity with databases (SQL and/or NoSQL) and RESTful APIs.
-- Basic knowledge of databases (SQL, NoSQL) and web development concepts.
+- Basic knowledge of hybrid mobile app development frameworks (e.g., React Native, Flutter) and/or native mobile app development (iOS/Android).
-- Familiarity with version control systems like Git.
 - Strong problem-solving skills and attention to detail.
-- Effective communication and teamwork abilities.
 - Eagerness to learn and adapt to new technologies.

+### Preferred Qualifications

+- Experience with cloud platforms such as AWS, Azure, or Google Cloud.
+- Knowledge of containerization and orchestration tools (Docker, Kubernetes).
+- Familiarity with version control systems (e.g., Git).
+- Understanding of mobile app security best practices.

 ### Salary Range